georgekhananaev/youtube-video-editor-api-uploader/README.md

 Note: All file locations, directories, video details can be edited in videoDetails.py, I added sample files but please don't use these for production beyong testings.

 ## Can you help me?
 I want to integrate it into my project?
 Short answer, yes.
 But it depents on how much time it will require.
-If you need my help, you can contact me at linkdin.
+If you need my help, you can contact me at linkdin (check my profile).